Kernel - Processes and threads - Management

 vfork() is designed to be used in the specific case where the child will

-overhead by preventing unecessary memory copying when new process is created.
-Usually after proces creation using
+overhead by preventing unnecessary memory copying when new process is created.
+Usually, after process creation using

 fork() function a new program is executed.
-In such case traditional fork before
+In such case, traditional fork before

 and in BSD 4.4,

 vfork() was made synonymous to

-fork() what enables application portability.
+fork() which enables application portability.